ankit-rathi/Quantvesting_v2/tutorials/ReadMe.md

 - **Money Management Rules**
   - Never invest borrowed money
   - Never invest more than 3% in any single stock
   - Rotate money within portfolio based on risk-reward
+  - Never invest what you need in the next 3 years

 ## Module 6: Stock Entry & Exit Strategies
 - **When to Buy a Stock?** (Optimizing entry based on valuation and chart patterns)